 These thoughts are gathered here as text to accompany the photo of the scarf I am knitting, which I wanted to be able to link to, so I can find out if I am knitting incorrectly.
 So, if you knit, you may wish to advise me on knitting tips for beginners, and if not, you may be interested in one more knitting metaphor, below the photo.
-While knitting may be of a lower level concentration, it is the symbol of that which draws together - or as I feel, herds together, counting every sheep, making sure it's in its place.
+While knitting may be of a lower level concentration, it is the symbol of that which draws together - herds together.
 Knitting is coherence, and in this sense is a hard endeavour.
 P.S.
 Click here for the post with a photo of the finished scarf.

 Elements: buttons: minitoko;

 photo background, doily, cabochons, shipping tag: pugly pixel.

 The image of knitting is summoned in Rilke's poem Self-Portrait (trans.
 Stephen Cohn):